Family-Based Petitions for Permanent Residence or Green Card

 Immigrant visa wait times are published monthly in the US Department of State’s Visa Bulletin.

 When the intending immigrant is present in the US, the permanent resident process is often referred to as adjustment of status and permanent residence granted by USCIS and all processing takes place in the US.
 When the intending immigrant is outside the US, the immigrant visa process involves initially the USCIS for petition approval, and then the immigrant visa is issued through the Department of State at a US consulate (consular processing).

 An important part of the adjustment of status to permanent resident (Form I-485) green card process or consular processing an immigrant visa is the intending immigrant’s "inadmissibility" which can result in visa denials.

-Two key parts of determining inadmissibility involve the required Form I-864, Affidavit of Support, and its required documents, and the new Form I-944, Declaration of Self Sufficiency, and its extensive required supporting documents.
+A key focus on determining inadmissiblility (i.e., eligibility) is the required Form I-864, Affidavit of Support, and the required supporting documents.

 Gerald Goulder is an experienced North Carolina immigration lawyer helping families, individuals and businesses in North Carolina and throughout the United States and around the world with family-based immigration, permanent residence and green card matters, including marriage and fiancée petitions.
 US immigration law is federal law.
 This enables Goulder Immigration Law Firm to assist individuals and companies throughout the U.S. and around the world.

 For solutions to your spouse, fiancée, parent or child immigration matter call immigration attorney Gerald Goulder at Goulder Immigration Law Firm (336) 808-1119 or ask him a question using this online email form: